-On-campus housing facilities:

-1. Always lock the door to your room-day and night.

-2. Don't let strangers, or someone with whom you are not well acquainted, into the building or your room.

-3. Don't lend your keys to anyone.

-4. Don't prop open the exterior doors of the residence halls.
-They are locked for your safety.

-5. Engrave your valuable possessions with identifying information or leave things of great monetary or sentimental value at home.

-6. Don't leave your books, backpack or purse unattended.

-7. Know where to find residence life staff, phones or other safe areas.

-8. Report any suspicious person or activity to residence life staff or campus Security.
-If you are a victim of crime, call campus Security immediately.
+On-Campus Housing Facilities:

+- 1. Always lock the door to your room day and night. - 2.
+Don't let strangers, or someone with whom you are not well acquainted, into the building or your room. - 3.
+Don't lend your keys to anyone. - 4.
+Don't prop open the exterior doors of the residence halls.
+They are locked for your safety. - 5.
+Engrave your valuable possessions with identifying information or leave things of great monetary or sentimental value at home. - 6.
+Don't leave your books, backpack or purse unattended. - 7.
+Know where to find residence life staff, phones or other safe areas. - 8.
+Report any suspicious person or activity to residence life staff or University Police/Security.
+If you are a victim of crime, call Campus Security immediately.
 They can assist you.

-On campus and other places:
+On Campus and Other Places:

-1. At all times, be aware of your surroundings and of people approaching or following you.

-2. Don't go out at night alone.
-Always go with a friend, a group or call for a campus escort (x4799).
+- 1. At all times, be aware of your surroundings and of people approaching or following you. - 2.
+Don't go out at night alone.
+Always go with a friend, a group or call for Campus Security to assist (x4799). - 3.
 Use well-lit, public walkways.
-Avoid shortcuts that take you through dark or secluded places.
-Know the locations of campus and public telephones.
-Keep a quarter available in case of an emergency.

-5. Always lock your bike to a secure object.
-A U-shaped lock is best.

-6. Always lock your car and keep valuables out of sight.
-Lock your case of CDs in the trunk.

-7. Never leave your keys or your purse/wallet in your car while it is unattended, even for a few moments.

-8. Never hitchhike, pick up hitchhikers or ride alone with someone you do not know well.

-9. Never drink and drive or ride with someone who has been drinking.

-10. Report suspicious or criminal activity to campus Security.
-If you are off campus, call the local police.

-11. If you are a victim of a crime, call campus Security immediately, or if off campus, call the local police.
+Avoid shortcuts that take you through dark or secluded places. - 4.
+Know the locations of campus and public telephones. - 5.
+Always lock your bike to a secure object.
+A U-shaped lock is best. - 6.
+Always lock your car and keep valuables out of sight.
+Lock your case of CDs in the trunk. - 7.
+Never leave your keys or your purse/wallet in your car while it is unattended, even for a few moments. - 8.
+Never hitchhike, pick up hitchhikers or ride alone with someone you do not know well. - 9.
+Never drink and drive or ride with someone who has been drinking. - 10.
+Report suspicious or criminal activity to the Office of Safety and Emergency Management.
+If you are off campus, call the local police. - 11.
+If you are a victim of a crime, call the Office of Safety and Emergency Management immediately, or if off campus, call the local police.